 Stomach cancer Age-Standardised One-, Five- and Ten-Year Net Survival, Adults (Aged 15-99), England, 2013-2017

-Stomach cancer survival gradually continues to fall beyond five years after diagnosis in men, though in women the decrease is not significant.
-15% each of men and women are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with stomach cancer during 2010-2011 in England and Wales.
-Out of 20 common cancers in England and Wales, ten-year survival for stomach cancer ranks 5th lowest overall.
+Stomach cancer survival continues to fall beyond five years after diagnosis.
+15.5% of males and 19.5% of females are predicted to survive their disease for ten years or more, as shown by age-standardised net survival for patients diagnosed with stomach cancer during 2013-2017 in England.

 About this data

 Data is for England, 2013 - 2017, ICD-10 C16.